Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 - Information Protection Readers

 Note:
-  - Items with an asterisk (*) have the ability to activate and manage the AIP super user feature
+  - Items with an asterisk (*) have the ability to activate and manage the AIP super user feature (need to confirm this)

 The **Information Protection** role group is the most privileged of this bunch and has the following roles:
 - Information Protection Admin - Create, edit, and delete DLP policies, sensitivity labels and their policies, and all classifier types.
 Manage endpoint DLP settings and simulation mode for auto-labeling policies.